A direct (literal) expression of an integral, (non-decimal), value in source code.

 The sign bit can be interpreted as adding the lowest (negative) value

-representable by the number, to the number when 1
+representable by the number, to the number when 1, and

 Octal and hexadecimal literals' formats provide compact ways to specify the bits of a number in the same way that binary literals do.
 Each hexadecimal digit expresses 4 bits and each octal digit expresses 3.